 Data manipulation tools allow you to modify data to make it easier to read or organize.
 These tools help identify patterns in your data that may otherwise not be obvious.
-For instance, you can organize a data log in alphabetical order using a data manipulation tool so that discrete entries are easier to find.
+For instance, you can arrange a data log in alphabetical order using a data manipulation tool so that discrete entries are easier to find.

 People often confuse data manipulation with ETL and other transformation techniques.
 However, data manipulation involves sorting, rearranging, and moving data without essentially changing it.
-It includes operations to adapt data in the form that is needed to display information, or feed and train an analytics model.
+It includes operations to adapt data in the form that is needed to display information or feed and train an analytics model.

 ETL, on the other hand, serves a different purpose.
 It involves extracting data from the source system and making it compatible with the destination system before writing into it.